| U of A team discovers "Starfish" fights toxinsThursday, February 10, 2000Edmonton Journal

 to dehydration and shock.
 Without treatment, death can occur within

+hours.
+The disease afflicts millions in the Third World.
+What is the Starfish molecule?
 It's a molecule which at its core has the simple element of glucose.

 Attached to the glucose are five arms, hence the term Starfish.
 At